 * Metro stake buy valued Media-Saturn at almost $10 bln

-Metro lifted its holding in Media-Saturn to 78 percent last year when it bought a extra 3 percent stake from co-founder Leopold Stiefel for about 230 million euros, valuing the whole company, which accounts for about a third of Metro's sales, at more than 7 billion euros ($9.6 billion).
+Metro lifted its holding in Media-Saturn to 78 percent last year when it bought an extra 3 percent stake from co-founder Leopold Stiefel for about 230 million euros.
+That valued the whole company, which accounts for about a third of Metro's sales, at more than 7 billion euros ($9.55 billion).

 Industry sources told Reuters last month that Metro and Kellerhals had discussed a possible sale but had not reached agreement as the company's founder seemed more interesting in persuading Metro to spin off the business than buy it himself.

 Koch said he was obliged to consider any concrete offer from Kellerhals but dismissed the idea of spinning off Media-Saturn.

 "You can't just split off the company and leave it in other hands without the proper conditions.
 That would be wrong both strategically and for liability and responsibility reasons," he said.

 Koch said he wanted to find a constructive solution to the conflict with Kellerhals, including settling a dispute over the company's acting CEO, Pieter Haas, who Metro appointed in May after the previous boss quit due to the long-running dispute.